-Looking for an easy chicken dinner idea?
-Look no further because these Air Fryer Chicken Thighs are delicious, quick, and seriously crispy!
-With plenty of garlic and herbs, air fried chicken thighs make for an amazing meal.
+These crispy Air Fryer Chicken Thighs are delicious, quick, and seriously juicy!
+With plenty of garlic and herbs, our air-fried chicken thighs make for a fantastic meal.

-Some chicken recipes are awesome, but feel repetitive.
-Other chicken recipes might be easy, but aren’t always quick and practical.
+Some chicken recipes are awesome but feel repetitive.
+Other chicken recipes might be easy but aren’t always quick and practical.
 This recipe, though, is the best of all worlds!
-It guarantees perfectly crispy chicken with the best garlic-herb flavor, and it is the easiest thing ever to make – even on a VERY busy weeknight.
+These Air Fryer Chicken Thighs guarantee perfectly crispy chicken with the best garlic-herb flavor, and it is the easiest thing ever to make – even on a very busy day.

 - Oil: Olive oil is my favorite, but you could also use peanut oil, avocado oil, or any other neutral cooking oil that you like.